What is a Stenographer?

 • Attending legal proceedings at court or in offices for pretrial depositions

-• Using a stenograph machine to capture all spoken words for the duration of the proceeding
+• Using a stenograph machine to capture all spoken language for the duration of the proceeding

 • Ensuring the stenograph machine and its software work properly